RULES & GUIDELINES

 -

-Dancers will compete on the dance floor together to DJ selected music applicable to the chosen category: Salsa, Bachata, Kizomba or Zouk.
+Dancers will compete on the dance floor together to DJ selected music applicable to the chosen category: Salsa, Bachata, or Kizomba.

 -